cs-uob/COMS10012/exercises/posix/src/act2/permissions.md

 This is a workaround for a bug in the interface between virtualbox (that vagrant uses to run the VM) and alpine linux: although the shared folder is mounted automatically, it gets the wrong permissions and only root can use it.

+To fix this, you can either run the three commands as root (with sudo) or you can leave the VM and do `vagrant halt` followed by `vagrant up`, which will have vagrant reboot the machine again and re-run the commands indicated as `run: 'always'` in the Vagrantfile.
+(Commands without this flag only run when a VM is set up for the first time.)